nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 ## Do Not Repeat Yourself Principle
 #### Definition
->"Don't repeat yourself" is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.
+> "Don't repeat yourself" is a principle of software development aimed at reducing the repetition of software patterns, replacing them with abstractions, or using data normalization to avoid redundancy.
 [Wikipedia](https://en.wikipedia.org/wiki/Don't_repeat_yourself)

 In short, you should avoid copying your code, and if you find yourself doing so, take a look back on